ceph/ceph/doc/install/debian.rst

 Argonaut
 --------

-Argonaut is the previous major release of Ceph.
+Argonaut is the first major release of Ceph.
 These packages are recommended for those who have already deployed argonaut in production and are not yet ready to upgrade.